All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-I stayed with a very dear friend, Doris, whom I had met back in Kansas City in 2009.
-She helped me tour her very beautiful city, where the famous Johan Sebastian Bach spent some time.
+I stayed with a very dear friend, whom I had met back in Kansas City in 2009.
+I toured the very beautiful city, where the famous Johan Sebastian Bach spent some time.
 This is a must see city!

 Jennifer Kaye xoxo